 A student enrolled in ENGL 094-097 are classified as full-time (they are not permitted to take any other courses), so these courses count as 15 credits in the FTE calculation.
-A student taking ENGL 098 and two academic courses is full-time, so ENGL 098 counts as 9 credits in the FTE calculation; a student taking ENGL 099 and three academic courses is full-time, so ENGL 099 counts as 6 credits in the FTE calculation
+ENGL 098 is calculated or weighted as 9 credits for the purpose of FTE calculation only, and ENGL 099 is calculated or weighted as 6 credits for the purpose of FTE calculation only.